+The term of the Agreement shall be determined through a negotiated process with the goal of creating benefit for the Airport and the community with reasonable return on investment for Lessee.
 The original term, commencement date, and ending date shall be conveyed in the Agreement.
-The term of the Agreement shall be commensurate with the amount of Capital Investment made by the Lessee in the Leased Premises, consistent with the Capital Investment formulas identified in the Airport's Rents and Fees Schedule.
+The term of the Agreement shall be commensurate with the amount of Capital Investment made by the Lessee in the Leased Premises, consistent with the Capital Investment formulas as specified in the TTAD Master Rents and Fees Schedule.